Pranshul-Thakur/Reddit-Ban-Hammer/README.md

 To use this script, you need to provide the necessary Reddit API credentials and fill in the subreddit field in the config.js file.

-Future Plans are there to develop an app for this to make accesability and usage more easy
+Future Plans are there to develop an app for this to make accesability and usage more easy.

 # Setup